 As many of you know, I was fortunate to start the new year perched near the top of the Old North Church shooting the first sun rise of the year.
 As excited as I was to capture a sunrise from this vantage point, I was even more excited for a fresh crop of ‘from the rooftops’ images.
 I consider this one of the trifecta of ultimate rooftops on my list (the others being Marblehead Lighthouse and the very top of Abbot Tower).

-After capturing the sun rising above the neck, I turned my attention to the beauty of Washington street […]
+After capturing the sun rising above the neck, I turned my attention to the beauty of Washington street below. […]

 This is the first sunrise (and a Sunday sunrise to boot) of 2012 as seen from the steeple of the Old North Church.
 To understand how this image came to be, we have to go back a few weeks to the Bus Stop.

 I had set up in front of the Bus Stop for the annual Christmas Walk through the graciousness of Kathy.
 It was there that I met Rhod Sharp and his wife who had stopped by to purchase a calendar.
-We spoke at length about Marblehead (we’re both relative newcomers – he in 2007; I arrived in 2008) […]
+We spoke at length about Marblehead (we’re both relative newcomers – he in 2007; I arrived in 2008) and, […]

 Here is another view of the homes that line the harbor.
 It’s one thing to see these beautiful homes along the water with their varying styles and colors.
 It’s quite another to imagine the views they have looking out at the harbor, Neck and vast expanse of ocean beyond.